Singapore has earned its reputation as one of the best shopping destinations in the world.

 This hotel has the best of luxury and entertainment, with a slew of shopping, dining, and recreation options for guests.

 Splurge on a couple nights at Marina Bay Sands and take advantage of their huge shopping mall.

 What are the top attractions at Marina Bay Sands besides shopping?

 - Sampan rides – Mellow out on a sampan, which is a type of boat used in East Asia.
 Marina Bay Sands allows visitors to float around its indoor canals on these sampans.
-Tradition meets modernity on these cruises.

 - Celebrity restaurants – With ten celebrity restaurants located in Marina Bay Sands, the resort is a must do for food fanatics.
 Celebrity chefs who have opened restaurants include Gordon Ramsay, Wolfgang Puck, and David Myers.

 The historic Clarke Quay is a riverside landmark that borders Singapore’s downtown district.

 The shimmering water of the Singapore River provides a pleasant backdrop for the bustling shops, restaurants, and bars.